top of page

 3) Data Privacy Protector

 It is best practice to share your organization's privacy policy with survey participants, especially if you plan on collecting personally identifiable information (e.g., names, addresses, phone numbers, certain demographic information).
-Someone on the survey team should contact the IT department or general counsel to obtain a copy of the policy.
-IT or legal can likely share the policy with you and explain the details.
-Use the information to ensure your data collection practices and communications align with the organization's policy.
+The IT department or legal counsel can likely share the policy with you and explain the details.
+Use the information to ensure your data collection practices and communications align with the policy.

 4) Data Analyst